<check against delivery>

 How much better we are now than we used to be at making sure everyone belongs.

-My optimism today is, of course, tinged with sadness – that my friend Anna did not live to see the modern Australia she always hoped for.
+My optimism today is, of course, tinged with sadness – that my friend Anna did not live to see the modern Australia she hoped to see.

 I would have loved to share with her everything I see when I travel this country, meeting our people, in all their magnificent diversity.

-But I trust Jason Falinski was right when he said so beautifully, closing his condolence motion, “While we will all miss Anna, in truth she will not leave this mortal coil while those of us left, keep her alive in our memories.”
+But I trust Jason Falinski was right when he said to the Parliament so beautifully, closing his condolence motion, “While we will all miss Anna, in truth she will not leave this mortal coil while those of us left, keep her alive in our memories.”